MrClayPole/lxd_homeassistant_install/README.md

-## Intend of fork / explanation:
+# Home Assistant install with LXD (tested on Ubuntu Server)

-This was forked and modified for LXD running on Ubuntu Server 20.10 aarch64 on a RaspberryPi 4 8GB executing the current upstream supervisor install with all dependencies, also exposing the port (8123) on the host.
-So basically a complete install with any system that runs LXD (tested with the snapstore install).
+The orginal script was aimed to be installed on Proxmox exlcusively - this was forked and modified for LXD on any Debian based OS.
+It is currently being used on an Ubuntu Server 20.10 aarch64 host on a RaspberryPi 4 8GB executing the current upstream supervisor install with all dependencies, also exposing the port (8123) on the host.

-This is not aimed specifically at Proxmox but a generic install.
+TLDR: This is not aimed just at Proxmox but a generic debian based install (Ubuntu Server still recommended, don't ask for support otherwise).

 ## Current state: